10-Q 1 svbl-20240731.htm FORM 10-Q

 The expected volatility assumption is based on the historical of common stock price.
 The risk-free interest rate assumption is based on yield curves on government zero-coupon bonds with a remaining term equal to the stock options’ expected life.
 The Company has not paid and does not anticipate paying dividends on its common stock.
 Companies are required to utilize an estimated forfeiture rate when calculating the expense for the reporting period.
 Based on the best estimate, the Company applied the estimated forfeiture rate of 0% in determining the expense recorded in the accompanying statements of comprehensive loss.

-The following is a summary of stock option activity for the three months ended January 31, 2024:
+The following is a summary of stock option activity for the nine months ended July 31, 2024:

 Options Shares Weighted Average Exercise Price Weighted Average Remaining Contractual Life (Years) Aggregate Intrinsic Value